 Stencil opened in November of 2017 with one idea in mind: give people a place to go to create whatever they wanted.
 While there were art studios where you could paint a canvas or make pottery, there wasn’t a place where you could go to create…well…everything else.
 We wanted people to be able to build things.
 With their hands.
 To have a sense of accomplishment and learn a new skill all while having fun at the same time.

 For two and a half years, we offered over 100 craft projects and a great studio to host awesome DIY craft parties for birthdays, baby showers, bridal showers, bachelorette parties, girls night out and team building events.
 In April of 2020 we were forced to close our business as a result of COVID-19.
 While non-essential businesses were allowed to re-open mid-May, it was with the heaviest of hearts that we made the difficult decision to close our physical studio (but our business will go on in a modified form).
-We are concerned that the re-opening of businesses could result in a resurgence of COVID cases and businesses would once again be forced to close down.
-With our current lease set to expire on May 31, 2020, we felt it was safer not to renew our lease.
+We were concerned that the re-opening of businesses could result in a resurgence of COVID cases and businesses would once again be forced to close down.
+With our lease set to expire on May 31, 2020, we felt it was safer not to renew our lease.

 Our plan is to wait for the market to stabilize and once it does, we will look for a new location for our studio so we can have you all back once again!
 In the meantime, our plan is to continue to offer DIY @ home craft kits and mobile craft parties at your home, clubhouse, backyard, you name it!
 We want to thank those of you who supported our family owned, small business during both our time at the studio and during the COVID shutdown with your purchase of take home craft kits.
 We hope to see you again soon, in a new studio location!